 This workshop offers a basic introduction to High Performance Computing with an emphasis on practical usage of our systems.
 This will be of special interest to those of you who have little or no background in using "supercomputers" or may need a little refreshing on such issues as the Unix operating system, code development and debugging, optimization and parallel programming.
 For details and registration, click here.

-Last year's event was so successful, we've decided to do it again!
-HPCVL will be hosting the next symposium of "Complex Data and Analytics in Medical Research".
-Please SAVE THE DATE of October 21 & 22, 2014.
+HPCVL hosted the second "Complex Data and Analytics in Medical Research" symposium on October 21 & 22, 2014, which included twelve renowned speakers, a poster session, and workshop.
 Advances in technology have led to the availability of large volumes of data from a variety of research studies and clinical environments.
-This data can be processed, integrated, and stored to present opportunities for new understandings of diseases and treatments and has the potential to help save lives and billions of dollars throughout the health care system as well as potentially helping to create new products and methodologies.
+This data can be processed, integrated, and stored to present opportunities for new understandings of disease and treatments, and has the potential to help save lives and billions of dollars throughout the health care system as well as potentially helping to create new products and methodologies.
 This symposium will examine several aspects of this opportunity and the issues surrounding the use of this data.